seb-pg/meta_puzzles/README.md

 The solutions in Python 3, all tested on Meta's website.

 The solutions provided are passing all Meta's tests on their website.
-Meta's basic tests and some additional are also provided in the source code..
+Meta's basic tests and some additional are also provided in the source code.

 Written in my "quick and dirty" Python style.

+"sortedcontainers" has been used to provide "binary tree" like containers/collections needed to solve l4_conveyor_chaos and l4_mathematical_art.

 <u>cpp17/*</u>